jackrieger/core-1-interaction/lectures/libraries-and-apis/index.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

+> Where's the JavaScript?
+They've made Flickity so that at its very base, all you need to do is include the data attribute `data-flickity` on your carousel element, and it will work right out of the box.
+However, you can further use JavaScript to customize the behavior in many different ways.

-Note that nowadays there are plain JavaScript ways to make carousels, but at one point libraries were much more useful because browsers were way more inconsistent.
+Nowadays there are plain JavaScript ways to make carousels, but at one point libraries were useful because browsers were way more inconsistent.
 Now, it’s more about saving time and not reinventing the wheel.

 ### p5.js

 [p5js.org](https://p5js.org/)

-p5.js is a library that brings the power and simplicity of Processing (a different programming language and environment for artists) to JavaScript, making creative coding accessible to a broader audience.
-So basically p5 is Processing rewritten in JavaScript.
-It was a landmark in the world of creative coding, and has been used to create countless interactive experiences, from generative art to data visualizations to educational tools.
+p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else! p5.js is free and open-source because we believe software, and the tools to learn it, should be accessible to everyone.

+Using the metaphor of a sketch, p5.js has a full set of drawing functionality.
+However, you’re not limited to your drawing canvas.
+You can think of your whole browser page as your sketch, including HTML5 objects for text, input, video, webcam, and sound.

 {%
   include figure.html